Generic Name: fentanyl citrate

-Fentanyl citrate injection is a Schedule II controlled drug substance that can produce drug dependence of the morphine type and therefore has the potential for being abused.
+Fentanyl Citrate Injection, USP is a Schedule II controlled drug substance that can produce drug dependence of the morphine type and, therefore, has the potential for being abused.

-Manifestations: The manifestations of fentanyl overdosage are an extension of its pharmacologic actions (see CLINICAL PHARMACOLOGY) as with other opioids.
-The intravenous LD50 of fentanyl is 3 mg/kg in rats, 1 mg/kg in cats, 14 mg/kg in dogs and 0.03 mg/kg in monkeys.
+Manifestations: The manifestations of fentanyl overdosage are an extension of its pharmacologic actions (see CLINICAL PHARMACOLOGY) as with other opioid analgesics.
+The intravenous LD50 of fentanyl is 3 mg/kg in rats, 1 mg/kg in cats, 14 mg/kg in dogs, and 0.03 mg/kg in monkeys.